hackjunction/2019-website-template/CUSTOMISATION.md

 The `./frontend/app/src/services` directory contains helpers for accessing your CMS and other APIs.
 They will work out of the box, except for `newsletter.js` and `socialmedias.js` which require some additional config.
 More info included in the respective files.

-# Publishing the changes

-(TODO: Move this section under DEPLOYMENT.md) Publishing changes you made to the website is very simple.
-When you add content to the CMS the website is automatically updated.
-When you make changes to the files (like changing the colours etc.) you only need to use a couple simple commands.

-First push your changes to your GitHub repository.

-Then deploy the Backend and/or Frontend

-> npm run deploy-backend

-> npm run deploy-frontend

 # Using the CMS

 The first time you open the CMS you will be prompted to create an account.